phu91/Double-Well-Potential/README.md

 conda install -c conda-forge openmm

-## Notes
-Default Units in OpenMM

-### Quantity	Units in OpenMM.
+## Quantity	Units in OpenMM.
 Cannot be changed or NOT RECCOMENDATED TO CHANGE

 distance	   |   nm